ElephantsGroup/eg-user/docs/mailer.md

 # Mailer

-Yii2-user includes special component named Mailer, which is used to send emails in four different instances:
+eg-user includes special component named Mailer, which is used to send emails in four different instances:

 - Welcome message contains user's credentials, when `enableGeneratingPassword` is true.
 - Registration confirmation message, when `enableConfirmation` is true.